ceph/ceph-csi-operator/.github/ISSUE_TEMPLATE/feature_request.md

 What new functionality do you want?

-# What is the value to the end user? (why is it a priority?) #
+# Who is the end user and what is the use case where this feature will be valuable?

-How would the end user gain value from having this feature?
+Who is going to use this feature and under what circumstances?

 # How will we know we have a good solution? (acceptance criteria) #